TobyX-Corp/phantom-react/docs/integrating-existing-projectsios-swift.md

 This documentation was adapted from React Native's Integration with Existing Apps guide.

-The instructions below explain how to integrate ViroReact with your existing iOS Swift based project.
+The instructions below explain how to integrate PhantomReact with your existing iOS Swift based project.
 We use the following Github project as an example: https://github.com/austinzheng/swift-2048.

-We'll take this app and modify it by adding a ViroReact AR view to the application.
+We'll take this app and modify it by adding a PhantomReact AR view to the application.
 This doc will show you how to:

-1. Add React Native and ViroReact to your existing Swift application.
+1. Add React Native and PhantomReact to your existing Swift application.
-2. Launch ViroReact from your existing Swift Application.
+2. Launch PhantomReact from your existing Swift Application.
-3. Pass parameters from your native app to Viro.
+3. Pass parameters from your native app to Phantom.

 ?> Note the following has been tested with React Native 0.55.1, XCode 9 and Swift Ver.
 4